Bad Weißenstadt

-Bad Weißenstadt am See (/de/), until July 2025 Weißenstadt (/de/), is a town in the district of Wunsiedel, in Upper Franconia, Bavaria, Germany.
+Bad Weißenstadt (/de/), until July 2025 Weißenstadt (/de/), is a town in the district of Wunsiedel, in Upper Franconia, Bavaria, Germany.
 It is situated on the shore of the picturesque Weißenstadter See (Weissenstadt Lake), in the Fichtel Mountains, on the river Ohře, 11 km northwest of Wunsiedel.
 The town got its name "White City" from the landmark church, once white now weathered dark grey.
 In 2025 it became the youngest "Bath-city" in Bavaria.

 Geography

 The town nestles in the valley of the Ohře between the mountains of Waldstein and Rudolfstein and the pass of Höllpass on the plateau of the Fichtelgebirge.

 Villages

 The borough of Bad Weißenstadt incorporates the town itself and a number of villages: